 - Bowel Cancer Australia.
 What is bowel cancer? : Bowel Cancer Australia; [24.04.2022].
 Available from:

 - Roswall N, Weiderpass E. Alcohol as a risk factor for cancer: existing evidence in a global perspective.
 Journal of Preventive Medicine and Public Health.
 2015;48(1):1.

-- Brown W, Bauman A, Burton N. Development of Evidence-based Physical Activity Recommendations for Adults (18-64 years).
-Australia; 2012.
+- Brown WJ, Bauman AE, Bull F, Burton NW.
+Development of Evidence-based Physical Activity Recommendations for Adults (18-64 years).
+Report prepared for the Australian Government Department of Health.
+2012.

 - Hannan LM, Jacobs EJ, Thun MJ.
 The association between cigarette smoking and risk of colorectal cancer in a large prospective cohort from the United States.
-Cancer Epidemiology and Prevention Biomarkers.
+Cancer Epidemiol Biomarkers Prev.
 2009;18(12):3362-7.

 - Australian Research Council and Universities Australia.
 Australian Guidelines to Reduce Health Risks from Drinking Alcohol.
 National Health and Medical Research Council.
 Canberra Commonwealth of Australia; 2020.